 OEE (Overall Equipment Effectiveness) is the global standard for measuring manufacturing productivity.
 OEE can be a powerful metric to help improve machine and manufacturing asset performance.

 By measuring OEE, manufacturers will gain important knowledge on how to systematically improve their business processes.
 OEE can also help them identify losses, measure progress, and increase the productivity of their equipment.

 Calculating and tracking OEE is a difficult task because there is too much data that the company needs to verify.
 In other words, it makes the OEE measurement process ineffective.

 Not only that, ineffectiveness in OEE measurement could happen because companies set the thresholds for downtime, quality, or performance at very low levels.
 As a result, they may be wrong in assessing the success of their OEE.
 They may assess departures from OEE standards that have nothing to do with customer value and the real productivity of their manufacturing operations.
-In addition, here are some tips that your company can implement.
-It can increase OEE and makes it more useful in maintaining your manufacturing equipment and assets.

 Table of Content